mistyuk/Unity2D/README.md

 Contributions are welcome!
 Feel free to submit pull requests, report issues, or suggest new features to improve the functionality of these scripts.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project has no license, feel free to do whatever you like with the source code.

 ## Acknowledgements
 Special thanks to the Unity developer community for inspiration and support in creating these tools.